What is IBM Analytics Engine?

 How is it different from a regular Hadoop cluster?

 IBM Analytics Engine is based on an architecture which separates compute and storage.
 In the traditional Hadoop architecture, a cluster was used to store data as well as perform application execution.
 In IAE, we have split the two - the clusters are used for purely running the applications while using IBM Cloud Object Storage for persisting data.
 The benefits of such an architecture include flexibility, simplified operations, better reliability and cost effective.
-Read this white paper (PDF, 280 KB) to learn more.
+Read this whitepaper (PDF, 287 KB) to learn more.

 How do I get started with IBM Analytics Engine?